devleaks/pywinwing/README.md

 ```

-# Usage

-Application will switch aircraft if you do.

-If no suitable aircraft is found for the device, it will display _waiting for aircraft..._
-on the MCDU display.

-This script only allows for known (devices, aircrafts) combination.

-# Important Note
+## Important Note

 `winwing-cli` application is stateless.

 In case of problem, misbehavior, errors... simply stop the application and restart it.
 If problem persists, enter an issue on github.

-Display sometimes get de-synchronized.
+MCDU display sometimes get de-synchronized.
 To re-synchronize it, unplug the Winwing MCDU device for a few seconds and plug it in back.
 Restart `winwing-cli`.

 # Future

-Works and tested with the following Winwing devices and listed aircrafts:
+Works and tested with the following Winwing devices and aircrafts:

 - [MCDU](https://winwingsim.com/view/goods-details.html?id=945)
     - ToLiss [A321](https://store.x-plane.org/Airbus-A321-XP12-by-Toliss_p_1632.html)+[neo option](https://store.x-plane.org/A321-NEO-ADD-ON-to-the-ToLiss-Airbus-A321_p_1351.html)